srg774/Phantom-Leap/README.md

 ## Development Process

-I will provide a screenshot of the assets as a snapshot.
 This stage took another 7 hours of iterations and tweaks with ChatGPT.
 I developed everything offline this time on my Chromebook, using a text editor and running the `index.html` file to test the game before uploading it to GitHub directly.
-The process included a lot of page refreshes and, unlike my previous project which had 192 comments and 87 hours of work, this time it was a single deployment that worked almost right away.
+The process included a lot of page refreshes and, unlike my previous project which had 192 deplys and 7 hours of work, this time it was a single deployment that worked almost right away.
 The music needed a couple of page refreshes to load properly.

 ## Sound and Music